 ACTG 2200 Introduction to Financial Reporting (4 Credits)

 The purpose of this course is to introduce students to accounting and its relevance in the business world.
 Students learn how to analyze transactions and prepare financial statements.
 In addition, students are introduced to publicly traded company's annual reports and 10k's.
 Prerequisite: ECON 1020, INFO 1010, (MATH 1200 or MATH 1951) and Excel Certification.
 Daniels student status is required.

 ACTG 2300 Accounting for Decision Making (4 Credits)

 Introduces or reinforces concepts and techniques for using accounting information for managerial purposes.
 The focus is on interpreting financial information and making business decisions, not accumulating or preparing accounting information.
-Prerequisites: degree checkpoint 1 and ACTG 2200.
+Prerequisites: ACTG 2200.
+Must have Daniels student status.

 ACTG 2992 Directed Study (1-10 Credits)